DareDevelOps/aks-study-group/README.md

 # aks-study-group

 Repository to home materials related to AKS study

 ## How to use this Repository

+See the [Developer Experience docs](/docs/devx/devx.md) to get your local machine setup with the basic tools and then:

 ## Fork the repo